Jobs vs. Internships vs. Careers: What’s the Difference?

 1. Job searches should be personal to you.
 Every person is going to have a different timeline for when they are looking to start positions.
 If you don’t fit within the timelines provided, that does not mean that you are behind.

 2. It’s helpful to understand the hiring timelines for industries/organizations that interest you.
-When you are planning for graduation, or a career change, it’s helpful to have an understanding of when applications are being released, what the deadlines are, and the types of positions that are being posted.
+When you are planning for graduation or a career change, it’s helpful to have an understanding of when applications are being released, what the deadlines are, and the types of positions that are being posted.

 4. There will be exceptions.
 All industries and jobs will have some jobs and timelines that fall outside of the norms.
-So, even if your timeline does not fit within the “norm,” that doesn’t mean you can’t find a job!
+So even if your timeline does not fit within the “norm,” that doesn’t mean you can’t find a job.

 What to Look For: Qualifications, Values, & Red Flags

-When looking at a job posting, it’s important to understand what type of candidate they are hoping to hire, in order to see if you will be a good fit for the position.
+When looking at a job posting, it’s important to understand what type of candidate they are hoping to hire in order to see if you will be a good fit for the position.
 On some job postings, they will list their qualifications under different headings: Required, Minimum, or Preferred.

-Note: If a minimum requirement is a degree type, and they say “or related field,” there is flexibility in the type of degree you hold–it’s okay to apply if your major is not listed.
+Note: If a minimum requirement is a degree type, and they say “or related field,” there is flexibility in the type of degree you hold.
+It’s okay to apply if your major is not listed.

 Assessing Company Values